DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/08-deep-learning/homework.md

 ### Question 1

 Since we have a binary classification problem, what is the best loss function for us?

+Note: since we specify an activation for the output layer, we don't need to set `from_logits=True`

 ### Question 2